lucaspellegrinelli/gleastsq/README.md

 ## Trust-Region Reflective

-Best suited for large-scale problems or those with constraints, this method ensures that each iteration stays within a predefined "trust region," preventing large, unstable steps.
+Best suited for large-scale problems or those *with constraints*, this method ensures that each iteration stays within a predefined "trust region," preventing large, unstable steps.
 It is reliable and effective for challenging optimization problems but can be computationally intensive.

-* Constrained parameters is not supported yet.

 ## Gauss-Newton